• Skip to primary navigation

 1. Preheat the oven to 350°F and spray a baking sheet with cooking spray.

 2. Place both halves of squash, cut side up onto the baking sheet.
 Brush each half with olive oil and sprinkle with salt and pepper.
-Bake in the oven for 1 hour and 10 minutes, until fork-tender.
+Bake in the oven for 1 hour and 10 minutes, until fork-tender and scoopable.

-2. Mash up the squash using a potato masher or fork.
-Add in the butter, garlic, remaining olive oil, salt, and pepper, and mix.
+2. Add in the butter, garlic, remaining olive oil, salt, and pepper to the bowl with the squash and mix.
 Pour in the milk or stock and lightly stir to combine.
+Mash up the squash using a potato masher or fork.
 Top with fresh chives and rosemary.

 Serve